lenis2000/homepage/_posts/blog/2017-06-04-latexindent.md

 does a nice job separating math from text:
 {%highlight yaml linenos%}
     specialBeginEnd:
-        SpecialBeginStartsOnOwnLine: 1
+        SpecialBeginStartsOnOwnLine: 0
-        SpecialBodyStartsOnOwnLine: 0
+        SpecialBodyStartsOnOwnLine: 1
-        SpecialEndStartsOnOwnLine: 0 # setting this to 1 would be nice but also weird
+        SpecialEndStartsOnOwnLine: 1
         SpecialEndFinishesWithLineBreak: 0
 {%endhighlight%}
 I thought about doing this manually at some point but doing this with a script is way nicer.
+However, the formatting might not be ideal this way so I still would need to work on this.

 By the way, `SpecialEndFinishesWithLineBreak: 2` could've been even better but it does not work as intended at all.